KJeynesCupper/mobileRNA/README.md

 ### Other information
 - `sRNA_Consensus` : Consensus sRNA class calculated by `RNAconsensus()`

-If an annotation file was imported and overlapped using `RNAimport()`, parameter
+If an annotation file was imported and overlapped using `RNAattributes()`:

 - `source` : name of the program that generated this feature, or the data source (database or project name)
 - `feature` : feature type name, e.g. Gene, Variation, Similarity
 - `score` : A floating point value
 - `strand` : defined as + (forward) or - (reverse)
 - `frame` : One of '0', '1' or '2'.
-'0' indicates that the first base of the
-feature is the first base of a codon, '1' that the second base is the first base of a codon, and so on
+'0' indicates that the first base of the feature is the first base of a codon, '1' that the second base is the first base of a codon, and so on
 - `attribute` : A semicolon-separated list of tag-value pairs, providing additional information about each feature.

 If differential expression analysis was undertaken with`RNAanalysis()`:

 - `log2FoldChange` : Log2FoldChange–The effect size estimate
 - `pvalue` :  P value, the probability under the assumption of no effect or no difference, of obtaining a result equal to or more extreme than what was actually observed
 - `padjusted` : A p-value adjustment
 - `logCPM` : log counts per million, measure of expression level